-Seth’s practice focuses on complex litigation, including representing state and local government entities in connection with the opioid crisis.
-Seth has handled cases on a broad array of subject matters, including antitrust, bankruptcy, contracts, class actions, fraud, labor and employment, mergers and acquisitions, products liability, securities, and unfair trade practices.
+Seth Meyer is a Partner at Keller Lenkner LLC.
+He represents clients in arbitration and litigation at the trial and appellate levels and has handled cases on a broad array of subject matters, including antitrust, bankruptcy, contracts, class actions, fraud, labor and employment, mergers and acquisitions, product liability, securities, and unfair trade practices.